UniMath/agda-unimath/src/subgroups/concrete-subgroups.lagda.md

   mono-Concrete-Group =
     Σ (Concrete-Group l2) (λ H → Σ (hom-Concrete-Group H G) λ f → is-mono-hom-Concrete-Group l2 H G f)
 ```

-TODO:
-  * prove that mono-Concrete-Group is a set
-  * define type of subgroups using G-sets
-  * prove that the two types are equivalent